 As a reviewer, you are assigned a sampling of the records in a dataset and asked to place them into the predefined categories of a taxonomy.
 When you are sure of the category for a record, you "label" the record with that category.

-- If that category is already associated with the record, either by another reviewer or by Tamr, you can simply upvote it.
+- If that category is already associated with the record, either by another reviewer or by Tamr Core, you can upvote the label.

-Curators are responsible for deciding between conflicting responses.
-By providing labels, upvoting and downvoting the labels provided by others, and adding comments, reviewers give the curators insight into the perspectives of different experts, and ultimately help them make the most informed decisions.
+Verifiers are responsible for deciding between conflicting responses.
+Reviewers help verifiers make the most informed decisions by providing labels, upvoting and downvoting the labels provided by others, and adding comments.

 For information on configuring the display of tabular data in Tamr Core and searching for data, see Navigating Data.

 Updated over 2 years ago